..

 Read Court Process

-18. I just received a summons which says my case is in 4 weeks time.
+20. I just received a summons which says my case is in 4 weeks time.
 I am panicking and need an urgent appointment with you today.
-Can you see me?
+What time can you see me?

 Your case is probably not urgent so you can stop panicking.
 If you are in jail, it is urgent.
-If the police have already taken your licence for drink driving, it is urgent.
+If the police have already suspended your licence for drink driving, it is urgent.
 If the police are knocking on your door to arrest you or interview you, it is urgent.
-All other cases are NOT urgent and you should make an appointment to see me anytime prior to your first court date.
-Usually neither you nor I will attend court on the first court date, so you can stop wondering if I will be able to prepare the case in time.
-Generally, the only thing that happens on the first court date is the case gets adjourned to later date.
+Otherwise your case is not urgent so you should make an appointment to see me prior to your first court date.
+In 99% of cases no one actually attends court on the first court date, so you can stop wondering if I will be able to prepare the case in time.
+I can see you at the next available conference time which is usually at least a week away.
+The only thing that happens on the first court date is the case gets adjourned to more convenient date.
+See Court Process.

 The following pages may help you: